PDF Cover

 The Tendon Repair industry revenue is expected to be around $2.8 billion in 2026 and expected to showcase growth with 8.8% CAGR between 2026 and 2035.
 As tendon repair demand continues to grow, the sectors importance in recovering musculoskeletal function is evident.
 Key factors contributing to this growth include an increase in sports injuries and the incidence of age related musculoskeletal issues.
 Additionally, improved access to orthopaedic surgery also drives the market.
 The majority of current uses, 62.2%, are for shoulder and other tendon reconstructions in rotator cuff repair as well as other tendon repairs.
 This indicates the clinical significance of tendon reconstruction in both hospital and outpatient environments.
 The 2025 tendon repair market saw a significant share of its revenue generated by surgical repair products which made $1.49 billion.
 These products include suture anchors, fixation devices and orthopedic implants which all aid in strong soft tissue fixation.
 Minimally invasive surgery techniques, along with developments in arthroscopic tendon repair and treatment protocols supported by evidence, are pushing the therapy further into care settings.

 After suffering an injury to a tendon, surgery might be required to repair it.
 Techniques used for this involve surgical repair of the tendon, as well as the use of regenerative treatments.
 These procedures are in place to help restore strength and function in a tendon which has been damaged either through overuse or by some form of trauma.
-Key features of modern tendon repair procedures are high performance sutures, and fixation devices which are also knotless and made from absorbable material.
+Key features of modern tendon repair, also known as Tenoplasty, procedures are high performance sutures, and fixation devices which are also knotless and made from absorbable material.
 Also, platelet plasma and rehabilitation programs are used; the latter to aid a faster return to physical activity.
 Tendon suturing is used in the treatment of various injuries such as rotator cuff repair, reconstruction of the patellar and Achilles tendons, flexor and extensor tendon injuries of the hand and wrist and a broader field of sports medicine.
 The trend for orthopaedic implants is being driven by demand for minimally invasive surgical procedures that are performed on an outpatient basis.
-Other trends include an increasing preference for arthroscopic surgery and an adoption of new techniques such as robotic and image guided surgery.
+Other trends include an increasing preference for arthroscopic resection surgery and an adoption of new techniques such as robotic and image guided surgery.
 Patient care is also changing with a move towards treatments tailored to the individual.
 This aims to give the best long term results possible.

 Tendon Repair market outlook with forecast trends, drivers, opportunities, supply chain, and competition 2025-2035